brendannee/bikesy/README.md

 Add values to your `.env` config file for all fields.

+Install dependencies:

+    yarn install

 ## Running Locally

 To run locally:

     yarn dev

-The open http://localhost:3000 in your browser.
+Then open http://localhost:3000 in your browser.

 ## Compiling to static files